 When symptoms do not improve, your French Bulldog should be re-evaluated, and more testing may be needed.
 Kennel cough may sometimes advance toward pneumonia, so it is crucial to watch your Frenchie and notify your vet if they are not improving.

-When your French Bulldog is lethargic, refuses to eat, develops breathing problems, experiences persistent nasal discharge or productive cough, see your veterinarian right away.
+When your French Bulldog is lethargic, refuses to eat, develops breathing problems, or experiences persistent nasal discharge or productive cough, see your veterinarian.